Updated 14th April 2022

 • vegetarian protein: beans, legumes, tofu, soy, and tempeh

-*Limit to 1-2 times per week
+*Limit these to 1–2 times a week.

 8. Nuts and seeds

-Nuts, seeds, and their butters can provide you with lots of healthy fats — as well as nutrients like magnesium, fiber, and protein — all without adding too many carbs.
-This is good news for your blood sugar and insulin resistance, as low-carb foods are less likely to trigger a blood sugar spike.
+Nuts, seeds, and their butters can provide you with lots of healthy fats, as well as nutrients like magnesium, fiber, and protein — all without adding too many carbs.

-9. Foods to avoid for insulin resistance
+Foods to avoid for insulin resistance

-If you’re managing insulin resistance through what you eat, it’s important to cut down on processed foods with added sugar.
+If you’re managing insulin resistance through what you eat, it’s important to cut down on processed foods with added sugar

-• soda, juice, and sweet tea
+• soda, juice, and sweetened tea

 • refined grains, including white rice, white bread, and cereal with added sugar

-• ultra-processed snack foods like candy, cookies, cakes, and chips
+• ultra-processed snack foods, like candy, cookies, cakes, and chips

 Eating to support weight loss

-The NIDDK link belly fat to the release of hormones that trigger inflammation.
 Inflammation is the way your immune system responds to potentially harmful events around your body.

 It’s essential for fighting infections, but ongoing inflammation can have negative effects and contribute to your risk of diabetes and heart disease.